 This category covers a lot of territory (including Census information, but for guidance there, see the next section of this page).
 The federal government is particularly adept at collecting statistical information.
 The suggestions below are a starting point.
 For additional suggestions, please ask for assistance at the Reference Desk.

-Census information is available on the Internet and in paper format.
-Our collection covers the entire United States, but provides a particular focus on Missouri Census information.
+Census information is available on the Internet.
 The suggestions below are only a starting point.
 Ask for assistance if you don't find what you need.

 There is a great deal of legislative information available on the Internet.
 We have also have some legislative information available in paper and microfiche format.
 Ask for assistance at Reference.